-Opening up a cafe is an exciting prospect for those that consider it.
+Opening up a cafe is an exciting prospect for those that consider it especially on a good location.
 It they’re tired of working for others and want to go into business for themselves, then they consider many opportunities, but time and again, food and beverage provides tremendous profit potential and is an industry always in demand.
 People have to eat multiple times a day, and life is so much easier when someone else can do it for them, especially if they can eat things they’d never know how to cook

 Opening up a cafe is a common choice over a full restaurant.
 A cafe tends to be smaller and more intimate, so overhead and rent are much less, and you don’t need as many staff.
-Still, much of your success is going to be determined by your cafe interior design.
+Still, much of your success is going to be determined by your cafe interior design in Singapore.
 Get it right the first time by keeping these 7 considerations in mind:

 1) More seating means more profit: The more tables and chairs or seats you can pack into your cafe, the more customers you can pack in at meal time.
 While you want all your furniture to consistently match, you also should aim for a diverse selection of pieces.
 Many cafes go with booths along the wall with unsecured tables and chairs in the middle, possibly with single seats along a counter.
 Just try and make sure some of your furniture can be pushed together to accommodate large parties that want to sit together.